-Should You Omit a Current Limiting Resistor for LED If You're Using a Matching Voltage Power Supply?
+Current Limiting Resistor LED Systems with Matching Voltage Power Supply

 Most of my friends in engineering live a balanced lifestyle.
 However, there are some engineers that are workaholics.
 These engineers do not limit their working hours and are constantly dealing with stress.
-Their lifestyle is not so different from an LED’s that is directly connected to a power supply without a current limiting resistor.
+Their lifestyle is not so different from an LED’s that is directly connected to a power supply without a current limiting resistor or with the wrong resistor value.
 They start out strong, but eventually flicker and burn out.

 How an LED works

 An LED is a semiconductor device built using a junction of P-Type silicon and N-Type silicon, similar to a diode.
 P-Type semiconductors have a higher concentration of positive “holes” than electrons and N-Type semiconductors have a higher concentration of electrons.

 A typical diode only allows current to flow in a single direction.
 A forward bias is applied to the LED by connecting the P-Type silicon to the positive terminal of a power supply, and the N-Type silicon to the ground.
 When the forward voltage exceeds the threshold voltage of the P-N junction, the current starts to flow.
 The voltage drop across an LED is always equivalent to the forward voltage of the LED.
 They may vary from 1.8V to 3.3V depending on the color and type of the LED.

 When LED is connected to a power supply with a voltage higher than its forward voltage, a current limiting resistor is connected in series with the LED.
 The current limiting resistor limits the current for the LED and regulates the difference in voltage drops between the LED and the power supply.
 Of course, you’ll need to calculate which current limiting resistor you’ll need for your printed board.